dsl-logo

 Up to 55 interest free days

 Money's takeThe Latitude Low Rate Mastercard combines a low interest rate on purchases and low-ish annual fee with a number of eye-catching perks and rewards.
-New card holders are eligible for 0% interest on general purchases during their first 9 months when approved by 2 Sep 2025.
+New card holders are eligible for 0% interest on purchases during their first 9 months when approved by 30 Nov 2025.
 Cardholders can also avail of 3% back in Latitude Rewards when they set up recurring payments direct with participating utilities, telco and streaming services (T&Cs apply), with the ability to spend rewards on shopping, dining and entertainment.
 You can add an extra cardholder at no extra cost when you apply to make the most of the card benefits.

 More info